drshahizan/software-engineering/project/project/sec01/curiousity/project.md

 ## Methodology
-- - Describe the approach and methodologies utilized to tackle the project.
+- Describe the approach and methodologies utilized to tackle the project.

 - Explain the software development life cycle model or any other relevant methodology adopted.

 - Highlight any specific tools, technologies, or frameworks employed during the project.
 ## Implementation

 ### Timeline process
+- Detail the specific tasks and activities undertaken by your group.
 -Gantt Chart

+### Software components/Module
+- Provide an overview of the software components or modules developed.
 ### Requirement Collection Phase
 - Stakeholder
 - Analysis